wiloon/blog/content/post/archive-0/2011-12-17-debian-apt-get-no_pubkey-gpg-error.md

   - Linux

 ---
-The following signatures couldn&#8217;t be verified because the public key is not available: NO_PUBKEY 010908312D230C5F
+The following signatures couldn't be verified because the public key is not available: NO_PUBKEY 010908312D230C5F

 ## Solution